-A master’s degree provides bearers with more than just bragging rights.
+So, you’ve completed your master’s degree, what comes next?
+Well, a master’s degree provides bearers with more than just bragging rights.
 For some careers, they’re a requirement in order for applicants to even be considered for the position.
-Here are some of the careers in the Philippines that require at least a master’s degree for the position.

 An accounting manager, just like most managerial positions, requires a master’s degree.
 An accounting manager is in charge of developing and then meticulously maintaining the accounting systems and procedures that accountants use to collect, analyze and verify an organization’s financial data, which is why many companies require their applicants to possess at least a master’s degree in business administration to be considered.